goataka/slack-archives-opener/README_EN.md

 Support Language: [JP](README.md) EN

-This is a Chrome extension supports to open a link on slack archives page.
+This is a Chrome extension which supports to open a link on slack archives page automatically.

 ## Features